 If you’re going to insulate the rest of your body, why neglect the extremities that tend to get coldest the quickest!
 Proper ski socks not only keep your feet warm, but they can also make notoriously uncomfortable ski boots that little bit more bearable.
 A side note here – doubling up on normal socks does not do the same job.
 At all.
 Get proper ski socks.

 With gloves, most people tend to prefer either mittens or gloves.
 Personally, I’m on the mitt side, I find that they keep my hands much warmer as my fingers share heat.
 However, others are steadfast in the belief that gloves give you more control and warmth.
 It’s completely down to personal choice so it’s worth trying some on and seeing what works for you.
 The only thing that is important is that you do have something of good quality to protect your fingers.
-I forgot my gloves on the mountain once and it was not an experience I would ever want to repeat again!

 If you are particularly susceptible to the cold, you can also purchase small hand and feet warmers, which last for hours and keep your extremities toasty as can be.